 Industrial Plant (Oil and Gas, Petrochemicals, etc.)

-- There are different types of cooling towers depending on its air flow generation, air-to-water flow, heat transfer method and construction.
+There are different types of cooling towers depending on their air flow generation, air-to-water flow, heat transfer method, and construction.
 Each of these types has its own set of advantages and disadvantages.

 There are three important factors that determine cooling tower efficiency: relationship between range and approach, wet-bulb temperature, and cooling load.